the-butcher/PRINTABLE_PURIFIER/building_instructions/README.md

 10.7 Turn back around, add Impeller and Cover

-Turn the purifier back to it's upright position, insert the Impeller assembly, tighten with M10 nut.
+Turn the purifier back to it's upright position, insert the Impeller assembly and tighten with M10 nut.
 Insert the Cover assembly to complete assembly.

 ![Step 10](./assembly_107.png)